google/prettytensor/docs/PrettyTensor.md

 * True.
  loss_weight: A scalar multiplier for the loss.
  per_example_weights: A Tensor with a weight per example.
+ weight_init: The initializer for the weights (see `fully_connected`).
+Note:
+ This is the transpose of a normal fully_connected input layer!
+ bias_init: The initializer for the bias (see `fully_connected`).
  name: The optional name.

 #### Returns:

-A tuple of the handle to softmax and a handle to the loss tensor.
+A tuple of handles to the logits (fully connected layer) and loss.

 #### Raises: